Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • Grading ensures soil slopes downhill, which is critical during winter rains.

-• Rain gardens or barrels make use of the water instead of wasting it.
+• Rain gardens or barrels utilize the water instead of wasting it.
 In Portland and Eugene, for instance, homeowners can disconnect downspouts and route them into rain gardens to cut stormwater runoff.

 Nobody wants to replace a gutter system if a repair will do, but sometimes gutter replacement is the smarter choice.
 Here’s the difference.